NU-Cyber-Clinic/University-CTF-2021/fullpwn/goodgames/manualsqli.md

 +------+---------------------+--------+----------------------------------+
 ```

-One thing to note is that all results seem to strangely precede with an 'a', just miss this out of all results
+One thing to note is that all results precede with an 'a' as this is the name of the user account i created, and we log in as with every sqli